Skip to main content

 Hours/Week

-• Required hours include weekends, evenings, overnights, and holidays
+• Required hours include days, evenings, weekends, overnights, and holidays

 • Required on-call rotation

-• Required to live-in assigned double occupancy room for the duration of the conference season
+• Required to live-in assigned double occupancy room for the duration of the summer program season

 Prerequisite